Starting Your Application

 Project Reporting for Approved Projects

-Once approved, Coast Funds works with recipients to monitor progress and issue payments following approval of progress reports.
-Reports should be provided in Coast Funds’ specified Adobe Acrobat PDF format – see a sample final report template available for download at the bottom of this section.
+We view reporting as a collaborative process, and our staff members will work with you to complete final reports in Coast Funds’ specified Adobe Acrobat PDF format – see a sample final report template available for download at the bottom of this section.
 The sample report PDF is for reference only; we will provide you with reports that are pre-populated with your approved work plan to make reporting as seamless as possible for you.

-• Community well-being outcomes achieved for the year funds were provided;
+• Community well-being outcomes achieved for the year funds were provided

-• Confirmation that approved work plan activities were completed;
+• Confirmation that approved work plan activities were completed

-• Financial information (produced from an accounting system) that accounts for all funding contributions and expenditures occurring within the year funds were provided;
+• Financial information (produced from an accounting system) that accounts for all funding contributions and expenditures occurring within the year funds were provided

-• Digital photos of field research, guardian watchman activities, and other conservation projects that occurred during the year.
+• Digital photos of field research, Guardian Watchman activities, and other conservation projects that occurred during the year

 > View a template for Coast Funds’ Final Report (sample only)

-If you are seeking to file a final report for a funded project,
+If you are seeking to file a final report for a funded project, please contact us and we can get started together.

 Contact Us